-CONTRA COSTA COUNTY CALIFORNIA POLICE CHIEFS' ASSOCIATION June 14, 2021 Measure X Community Advisory Board Contra Costa County Dear Measure X Community Advisory Board, On behalf of the Contra Costa County Police Chiefs Association, I am writing to endorse the work of the Community Crisis Initiative which is requesting Measure X funding for the development of a comprehensive system to respond to behavioral health crises in our community.
+I am writing as the Mayor of Pleasant Hill to endorse the work of the Community Crisis Initiative, which is requesting Measure X funding for the development of a comprehensive system to respond to behavioral health crises in our community.
 The initiative is a partnership between cities from across the county and Contra Costa Health Services to develop a comprehensive community crisis response system that can be accessed by anyone, anytime, anywhere.

 Since July 2020, a representative group of City Managers from the Contra Costa Public Managers Association (PMA) have been collaborating with Contra Costa Health Services (CCHS).
 Under the sponsorship of this group, a multi-disciplinary team, including law enforcement, community advocates, behavioral health staff, people with lived experience and others looked at existing capacities and created an initial framework where anyone in Contra Costa County can access timely and appropriate behavioral health crisis care anywhere at any time.
 This team looked at best practices nationally, regionally and locally, and held three week-long workshops to test various aspects of the model.
 The model includes three components of a comprehensive crisis response system, including a virtual hub (regional call center), crisis response teams and alternate destinations.

-It has become clear to us that individuals involved in these emergency and crisis mental health situations are in need of behavioral health interventions.
+It has become clear in Pleasant Hill that individuals involved in these emergency and crisis mental health situations are in need of behavioral health interventions.
 We fully support the recommendations to develop a comprehensive crisis response system available 24/7 and serving all of the regions and cities in the county.
-As law enforcement leaders in Contra Costa County, we are committed to help support the new system.
-We understand that many cities in our county are supportive and even looking at funding a new system which will also depend on stable funding available through the federal American Rescue Act and the State of California Department of Health Care Services in addition to other sources - all intended to support the expansion of a comprehensive mobile crisis system with mental health professionals.
-We urge you as the Measure X Community Advisory Board to support this effort as well.
-Using Measure X funding to support the launch and development will go a long way toward
+I am committed to help support the new system.
+Establishing a regional effort building on the expansion of a comprehensive mobile crisis system with mental health professionals is important in creating a sustainable system.

-CALIFORNIA POLICE CHIEFS' ASSOCIATION making sure that mobile crisis services are conducted in an age appropriate, geographically accessible, and culturally competent manner to all residents of Contra Costa County whatever their insurance status may be.
+I urge the Measure X Community Advisory Board to support this effort as well.
+Using Measure X funding to support the launch and development will go a long way to making sure that mobile crisis services are conducted in an age appropriate, geographically accessible, and culturally competent manner to all residents of Contra Costa County whatever their insurance status may be.
 This work is just what Measure X was intended to support, especially since all members of our county and all communities will benefit.
-Manjit Sappel Contra Costa Police Chiefs Association Chair Chief of Martinez Police Department